top of page

 • Wearing a dress that your child doesn't want to get dirty is inappropriate for an outdoor nature camp.

-• Respect for Diversity: you and your child respect diversity, including diverse abilities, races, ethnicities, religions, genders, etc. Ableism, racism, sexism, and any other form of discriminatory behavior from parents/guardians and campers against other campers, staff, or park visitors is not accepted.
+• Respect for Diversity: you and your child respect diversity, including diverse abilities, races, ethnicities, religions, genders, ages, etc. Ableism, racism, sexism, ageism, and any other form of discriminatory behavior from parents/guardians and campers against other campers, staff, or park visitors is not accepted.
 We expect all customers to respect our commitment to a kind, caring, and inclusive camp community.

 ~*~